DynamoDS/RefineryPrimer/02-getting-started/02-01_anatomy-of-a-good-generative-design-process.md

 * Start with the minimal needed inputs and gradually add more if needed as you become more aware of what your design needs.
 * What are you trying to accomplish during this step?
 Decide if/what you need to measure and if/how that output is communicated to subsequent steps.

-## Step 4 : Measuring which Option is Best
+## Step 4 : Measuring which Option is the Best

 Having precise rules for evaluation is critical for a Generative Design process to be successful.
 Without anything to evaluate, the generative process will produce a random and arbitrary set of designs which may not be of use to any designer.